KamsiO/Lorien_Legacies_WebApp/README.md

 ## Features
 ### Homepage
-The homepage is a landing page for the website.
-There is a video showing the signature warning at the beginning of each book in the series in the background of the header, plus there are image links to the 3 other pages in the website.
+The homepage is a landing page for the web apllication.
+There is a video showing the signature warning at the beginning of each book in the series in the background of the header, plus there are image links to the 3 other pages in the web app.

 ![Home Demo](Demos/home.gif)